 Let me just say, I love digital scrapbooking!
-One reason I’m in love is the endless amount of supplies which are only limited by my own creativity.
-Also, with amazing editing programs, altering embellishments and papers are a snap, which is something I can’t say for traditional scrapbooking, where altering an embellishment would mean cutting, inking, painting, coloring, or gluing something onto it.
+One reason is the supplies, which are only limited by my own creativity.
+With amazing digital editing programs like Photoshop Elements, altering digital elements and papers are a snap.
+It’s something I can’t say for traditional scrapbooking, where altering an embellishment would mean cutting, inking, painting, coloring, or gluing something onto it.
 Rather irreversible and certainly not reusable!

 With the trophy emblem selected, I clicked on Enhance> Adjust Color> Adjust Hue/Saturation (or Ctrl+U).
 Because I just wanted to change the red color in the embellishment, I selected “Reds” from the drop box.
 This allowed me to affect only the red colors in the embellishment, leaving the other colors alone.
 Next, I slid the Hue Slider to the left until I reached my desired blue color.